Skip to content

 Why call a lawyer?
 If police fail to help vindicate your right to pre-test counsel, you could win on that basis.
 And, if you do consult with an attorney knowledgeable about carry laws, alcohol, on the phone, you’ll better understand the law and your choices.

-The penalties for carrying under the influence or over 0.04 can be simplified:
+The penalties for carrying under the influence or over 0.04 simplified:

 • Over 0.04 is a misdemeanor crime.
 But a subsequent violation, or a 0.10 or more, is a gross misdemeanor.

 • In addition, if 0.10 or more: revocation of authority to carry a pistol in a public place.
-And the person may not reapply for a period of one year from the date of conviction.
+May not reapply for one year from the date of conviction.

 • Property rights: Firearm carried in violation of over 0.04, is not subject to forfeiture.